LUH-CHI/chiffee/INSTALL.md

 git clone https://github.com/LUH-CHI/chiffee.git
 ```

-Now activate your virtual environment, navigate to the cloned folder `chiffee` and install all packages listed
+Now activate your virtual environment with `source venv/bin/activate`, navigate to the cloned folder `chiffee` and
-[here](requirements.txt) by using the following command:
+install all packages listed [here](requirements.txt) by using the following command:
 ```
 pip install -r requirements.txt
 ```